Yizhuangzhou/FRAGTE/README.md

 	1) the output file of TETRA should be named as: Ref_P*_Query_P#_TETRA.xls (*, % of reference genomes; #, % of query genome).
 For example, for references extrating 10% of genomes and queries extrating 20% of genomes, the output file of determining phase is Ref_P10_Query_P20_TETRA.xls.

-	2)[TETRA.list] contaning the files for all output files for TETRA; one line for one file.
+	2) [TETRA.list] contaning the files for all output files for TETRA; one line for one file.

-	3)[FRAGTE_Sensitivity.xls] the output file for FRAGTE sensitivity
+	3) [FRAGTE_Sensitivity.xls] the output file for FRAGTE sensitivity

 ## Real genome
 1. FRAGTE Performance